-1
+1 1

-measures when they The section of the first transfer to the section of
+measures when they The section of a death 1 that a state of a 11 th a 12

 have doubts about the The actions under the bullet points are also addressed in Article 3 up

 veracity or adequacy of to and including Article 17 of the National Ordinance combatting

 previously obtained ML/TF.

 customer identification

 data.

 • Require financial

 institutions, through law

 or regulation, to conduct

 CDD when there is a

 suspicion of money

 laundering or terrorist

 financing, regardless of

 any exemptions or

 thresholds that are

 referred to elsewhere

 under the FATF

 Recommendations.

 • Require financial

 institutions, through law

 or regulation, to conduct

 ongoing due diligence.

 • The requirement to

 verify the identity of

 customers and beneficial

 owners before the

 establishment of

 business relations is not

 always practical.
 Sint

 Maarten should amend

 the NOIS to allow for

 verification at after the

 establishment of a

 business relationship in

 specified circumstances.